CSCAR/cscar.github.io/workshops.md

 Introduction to Statistical Analysis in R

-Several introductions to statisital packages: SAS, SPSS, Stata
+Several introductions to statistical packages: SAS, SPSS, Stata

 Mixed Models in SPSS